-When you subscribe, you'll hear a variety of guests on season 1 — from Broadway star Adam Pascal ("Rent") and singer/songwriter Dessa, member of the indie hip hop collective Doomtree, to John Oates of Hall & Oates fame and legendary singer/songwriter Judy Collins — share stories of how the Beatles shaped and changed their lives and careers.
+When you subscribe, you'll hear a variety of guests — from Broadway star Adam Pascal ("Rent") and singer/songwriter Dessa, member of the indie hip hop collective Doomtree, to John Oates of Hall & Oates fame and legendary singer/songwriter Judy Collins — share stories of how the Beatles shaped and changed their lives and careers.

 Beatles fans take great pride in relaying their stories about discovering the Fab Four.
 For many first-generation listeners like Toto's Steve Lukather, the story often centers around "The Ed Sullivan Show" on that auspicious Sunday evening of February 9, 1964, when the Beatles launched the British Invasion by seizing control of millions of American television sets.